 Karen Fitzgerald, School Committee Administrative Assistant, 869 Massachusetts Avenue, 6th Floor, Arlington, MA 02476 / email@example.com.
 Visit this page on the Arlington, MA town website for the latest information.

 Local LGBTQIA+ Events

-All meetings and events hosted by the Rainbow Commission are open to the public and accessible.
+Please see our recent newsletters for an up-to-date listing of upcoming events.
+All meetings and events hosted by the Rainbow Commission (not cosponsorships) are open to the public and accessible.
 Please contact firstname.lastname@example.org if you need accommodations.
 We regret that we generally do not provide ASL interpretation or assistive listening devices.
 We need at least 2 weeks notice to line up an ASL interpreter.